mikhama/presentation-tensorflowjs/README.md

 And now I show you how it easy to play in Packman using only your head.

 First of all, I create some pre-trained examples for our model.
-I turn my head in up direction, then in left, right and down.
+I turn my head in left direction, then in right, down and up.
 And finally, I press the button training.
 Our model is created!

 You can see that pictogram with the direction that I turn my head is highlighted orange color when I turn my head.